cellml/libcellml/docs/dev_building.rst

   -DLibXml2_DIR="C:\Program Files\libxml2 2.9.6\lib\cmake"

 to the configuration command.
-This assumes that the recommended `LibXml2 <http://xmlsoft.org/>`_ binaries have been installed to the default location ``C:\Program Files\libxml2 2.9.6``.
-Please note that this method will only work with the recommended `LibXml2 <http://xmlsoft.org/>`_ binaries, `LibXml2 <http://xmlsoft.org/>`_ binaries from other sources will not work in this way.
+This assumes that the recommended LibXml2 binaries have been installed to the default location ``C:\Program Files\libxml2 2.9.6``.
+Please note that this method will _only_ work with the 64-bit `LibXml2 <https://github.com/OpenCMISS-Dependencies/libxml2/releases>`_ installer provided from the OpenCMISS repository; other sources or precompiled 32-bit binaries will not work.

 Windows CMake-GUI
 +++++++++++++++++

 When we use the CMake-GUI application on `Windows <https://en.wikipedia.org/wiki/Microsoft_Windows>`_, we first set the location of the source files and the location for the generated build files.
 :numref:`fig_devBuilding_windowsCMakeGUISourceBuildDirs` shows the source files directory and the build directory set for user *andre*.

+Note that the COVERAGE and MEMCHECK options should be set to OFF for a Windows build; these options will only run on Linux.

 .. _fig_devBuilding_windowsCMakeGUISourceBuildDirs: